Setting Examples, Providing Support: Amy’s Story

 About Wheeler’s Foster Care Programs

-Wheeler’s Foster Care programs, funded by the Connecticut Department of Children and Families, provide 24-hour support to families and youth.
-Wheeler’s programs provide a higher level of care and resources, including support to meet the needs of children and youth and help them heal from abuse, neglect, trauma, and more.
+Wheeler’s Foster Care program, funded by the Connecticut Department of Children and Families, provides 24-hour support to families and youth.
+Wheeler’s program provides a higher level of care and resources, including support to meet the needs of children and youth and help them heal from abuse, neglect, trauma, and more.
 For information about Wheeler Foster Care opportunities, call 860.793.7277, email Fostercareprograms@wheelerclinic.org.